devtut/generate/docs/python/attribute-access.md

 - `x.title # Accesses the title attribute using the dot notation`
-- `x.title = "Hello World" # Sets the property of the title attribute using the dot notation`
+- `x.title = &quot;Hello World&quot; # Sets the property of the title attribute using the dot notation`
 - `@property # Used as a decorator before the getter method for properties`
 - `@title.setter # Used as a decorator before the setter method for properties`